scaleoutsystems/fedn/README.rst

 -  **Track events and training progress in real-time**.
 Extensive event logging and distributed tracing helps developers monitor experiments in real-time, facilitating troubleshooting and auditing.
    Tracking and model validation data can easily be retrieved using the API enabling development of custom dashboards and visualizations.

--  **Robust in asynchronous federated learning scenarios**.
-FEDn handles clients that connects and disconnects during training.

 -  **ML-framework agnostic**.
 FEDn is compatible with all major ML frameworks.
 Examples for Keras, PyTorch and scikit-learn are available out-of-the-box.